lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

-# Firmware Upgrade over Bluetooth Low Energy for PineTime Smart Watch
+# Firmware Upgrade over Bluetooth Low Energy on PineTime Smart Watch

 ![Platforms in development for PineTime Smart Watch](https://lupyuen.github.io/images/dfu-platforms.png)

 _Platforms in development for PineTime Smart Watch_

+Thanks to the FOSS Community, PineTime Smart Watch has an incredible variety of FOSS operating systems in the works: FreeRTOS, MicroPython, Mynewt, RIOT, Rust RTFM, TinyGo, Tock, Zephyr, ...

+But these embedded platforms are accessible only by brave PineTime Owners who dare to pry open their watches very carefully...
+And connect a Raspberry Pi (or ST-Link) to the tiny delicate 4-pin SWD port inside (to flash the firmware).

+_What if we could flash any firmware to PineTime from our mobile phone?
+Without opening the watch?
+Like this..._

 ![Firmware Upgrade over Bluetooth Low Energy for PineTime Smart Watch](https://lupyuen.github.io/images/dfu-flow.png)

 _Firmware Upgrade over Bluetooth Low Energy for PineTime Smart Watch_

+magic simple management protocol

 # Firmware Upgrade via Bluetooth LE